nmaekawa/ansible-role-extra-ebs/README.md

 extra-ebs
 =========

-given a device and a mountpoint, creates the filesystem and mounts in the mountpoint.
+given a device and a mountpoint, creates the filesystem in the device (ext4) and mounts it.

 requirements
 ------------